Genital warts are viral sexually transmitted diseases (STDs).

 They look like soft growths pink in colour or flesh-coloured, pearly bumps (typical is cauliflower-like appearance).
 Warts can be single or multiple with various sizes, from millimetres to 1 cm.
-They grow on the gland, penile shaft, scrotum, and pubic area.
+They grow on the glans, penile shaft, scrotum, and pubic area.
 In many cases, the warts are too small to be visible.

 Genital warts generally appear one to eight months following viral exposure.
 Usually, they cause few symptoms like pain or discomfort, but for most are painful.

 Some strains of genital HPV, the molluscum contagiosum and herpes virus can cause genital warts.
-HPV infection is especially dangerous for women because some types can cause cancer of the cervix and vulva.
+HPV infection is dangerous for women because some types can cause cancer of the cervix and vulva.
 Warts do not have to be visible to spread the infection to the sexual partner.

 Genital warts on males may appear in the following areas: